7 Best Mobility Aids for Walking

 Are you still strong enough to walk?
 Staying as active as you can for as long as you can is important for your physical and mental health.
 Canes, walkers, rollators, and manual wheelchairs allow you to stay fit while getting around.

 What is your environment like?
 For flat surfaces, consider a knee scooter (for short-term use), rollator, wheelchair (all types), or basic mobility scooter.
-For uneven terrain, your options include walking sticks, crutches (short-term use only), standard walkers, and all-terrain motorized wheelchairs and scooters.
+For uneven terrain, your options include walking sticks, crutches (short-term use only), walking frames, and all-terrain motorized wheelchairs and scooters.

 How frequently will you use the device?
 For infrequent use, an entry-level or rental mobility device is often sufficient.
 For daily use, make sure the device is well-fitted to your size and offers all of the comfort features you need.